Smurphy1398/smurphy1398/README.md

 # Hello, I'm SIMON MURPHY
 <a href="https://www.linkedin.com/in/smurphy1398/"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

+*NOTE: This GitHub portfolio is currently a work in progress, I am working on including projects, as of now there is only a rough outline.*

 I am a recent George Mason University graduate with a Bachelor's Degree in IT Cybersecurity.
 I have a profound interest in technology, a dedication to continuous learning and solving complex problems.

 ## Objective